armangupta910/VnCC-Assignment-1-Code/README.md

 Open your web browser and navigate to the external IP address of the `frontend-vm` on port 8080 (e.g., `http://your_external_ip:8080`).

+## Note

+You will need to to edit the script.js file in the frontend folder to replace the search VM and notes VM internal IP links with those of your VMs created.

 ## Troubleshooting

 - **Firewall Issues:** Ensure that the firewall rules are correctly configured to allow traffic between the VMs.